 Over 60% of U.S. dental practices have already migrated to cloud.
 Cloud deployment cuts upfront costs nearly in half versus on-premise.
 And the 2026 dental tech stack -- cloud PMS, cloud imaging, AI tools, and API integrations -- is designed around cloud-first architecture.

-The hybrid model makes sense if:
+The hybrid model is a strong choice if:

 • Your internet is genuinely unreliable (not just "it went down once last year")